Jackk81524/dev-notes/src/content/docs/reference/testing.md

                 □ Do not worry about good conventions at all just yet, just get green □ If it takes longer than 2-3 minutes, then go back and rewrite test
             - Refactor: Start worrying about making it good.
-        ○ Goal of Your Code, in order (Not just Unit Testing)
+    Goal of Your Code, in order (Not just Unit Testing)
         - #1: Passes the code
         - #2: Reveals intention
         - #3: No duplication
         - #4: Fewest number of elements
     ○ Test one thing at a time

+    Unit Tests
+        - Testing the individual units of functionality within our system
+        - White box tests: They break encapsulation.
+They test how your code does things, not what it does
+        - Why do change implementation in our code:
+            □ We find better ways to do something: Better design, better performance, we identify "abstractions" □ Upgrading the dependencies
+        - This lead to limitations, as when we change our code, the end to end tests may still work, which is the most important, unit tests may fail in large amounts
+            □ This is because even though implementation changes, the outcome stays the same □ They need to be properly used in order to be efficient

 # Other Notes
     Language Types